 - Canal Cruise and Heineken Experience

-4. The Tulip museum There are many museums in Amsterdam but we opted to visit this one which tells you the story of the tulip.
+4. The Tulip museum There are many museums in Amsterdam but we opted to visit this one which tells you the story and history of tulips.
 Tulips are pretty flowers and happen to be the national flowers of the Netherlands.
 Cost = €5 (Students), €5 (Adults), €10 (Family).
-Ps. we got a family ticket which worked out to be cheaper for than a student ticket.
-I would recommend visiting the keukenhof gardens which is open 60 days a year (2019 – 21 March to 19 May 2019).
+Ps. we got a family ticket which worked out to be cheaper for us than a student ticket.

 5. A’dam Lookout – This is a great chill-out spot with lots of things to do.
-This was actually recommended to us by two lovely women we met in McDonald’s in Amsterdam (You can meet locals anywhere haha).
-A’dam Lookout observation deck with a 360 panoramic view of Amsterdam.
+This was actually recommended to us by two lovely locals we met in McDonald’s (You can meet locals anywhere haha).
+A’dam Lookout has observation deck with a 360 panoramic view of Amsterdam.